dantonnoriega/R-duke-data-plus/README.md

 ## `swirl` courses

 Learning the basics of R will be self-paced using an interactive console program called [swirl](http://swirlstats.com/).
+Basic information on how to install and get swirl running can be found [**here**](http://swirlstats.com/students.html).

 Information about courses can be found on the swirl dev teams [github repo](https://github.com/swirldev/swirl_courses#swirl-courses).